Pilot source entry - manual review required Equine Ophthalmology Manual review

 Fluorescein matters → corneal stain uptake changes therapy choices and prevents missing an ulcer in a squinting horse

-Uveitis pattern → recurrent painful episodes, miosis, aqueous flare, and corneal edema point toward equine recurrent uveitis reasoning
+Uveitis pattern → recurrent painful episodes, miosis, aqueous flare, and corneal edema point toward equine recurrent uveitis, also called moon blindness

 Clinical Review Note